 It’s certainly worth trying out a Parkinson’s Disease support group in your area!
 Check out the Stanford University website for PD support groups in Northern and Central California:

 If you are coping with PSP or CBD, consider frontotemporal degeneration (FTD) support groups.
 Note that these groups are generally focused on the behavioral variant of frontotemporal dementia.
-There are FTD caregiver-only support groups in San Francisco and Sacramento.
-Find details on The Association for Frontotemporal Degeneration (AFTD) website.
+There are FTD caregiver-only support groups in San Francisco, Sacramento, and San Luis Obispo.
+Find details of California groups on The Association for Frontotemporal Degeneration (AFTD) website.

 Finally, if you are a caregiver, consider attending a dementia caregiver support group (many of which are run by the Alzheimer’s Association such that most attendees are Alzheimer’s Disease caregivers) or a general caregiver support group (many of which are run by local senior centers).
 Check out this (outdated) link on the Stanford University website: